RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/organizations/Yahoo.md

             or not
             1.  in general, a significant number of CVEs reported by SCA, image scanners are not reachable.
-        2. There are also tools that check Network reachability of vulnerabilites, and some validate exploitability.
+        2. There are also tools that check Network reachability of vulnerabilities, and some validate exploitability.
     3.  **Risk Based Prioritization**
         1. As seen throughout this guide, focusing on CVEs that are, or are